Susan Collard

 Perhaps the most important thing I learned in architecture school was the habit of thinking about buildings as a series of spaces one moves through.
 Expansion and contraction, variety and repetition, open-endedness and closure: all these abstractions that lend form and order to a design are ultimately felt on a visceral level.
 In the end, what matters is movement, memory, and perception.

 Having learned to visualize the paths through a building in this way, it’s natural to interpret other experiences in a similar fashion: to read a city, canyon, poem, garden, or book as a fluid series of spaces.
-For me, the books unfold a bit like the rooms of a cryptic, unfinished house.
-I begin them unsure of where they will take me or what they will contain.
+Most often, my books unfold like the rooms of a cryptic, unfinished house.
+I begin each one unsure of where it will take me or what it will contain.